Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Yellow Latan Palm (Latania verschaffeltii)

-The yellow Latan palm tree has huge leaves and is slow growing
+The yellow latan palm tree has huge leaves and is slow growing

-The yellow Latan palm tree is a slow-growing exotic tree characterized by its huge fan-shaped green leaves growing on thick yellow leaf stems.
+The yellow Latan palm tree is a slow-growing exotic tree characterized by its huge fan-shaped, glossy green leaves growing on thick yellow leaf stems.
 Resembling foliage of the popular Bismarck palm, the large palmate leaves measure 6.5 to 10 ft.
 (2 – 3 m) wide.
 These form an open crown on a medium-sized gray trunk.

-Yellow Latan palm trees grow 36 to 50 ft.
+Yellow latan palm trees grow 36 to 50 ft.
 (11 – 15 m) tall.
 At the end of the slender gray stem is an open crown with the palmate leaves radiating out.
 Its clusters of flowers grow on long stalks measuring 3 to 6 ft.
 (1 – 1.8 m) long.
 After flowering, brownish-green plum-shaped fruits appear.

-Florida Palm Tree Identification: The identifying features of the yellow Latan palm are its large fan-shaped palmate leaves covered in a whitish texture, giving them a silvery appearance.
+Florida Palm Tree Identification: The identifying features of the yellow latan palm are its large fan-shaped palmate leaves covered in a whitish texture, giving them a silvery appearance.

 Blue Latan Palm (Latania loddigesii)